-We mentioned that SBA loans are the cheapest option; 504 loans are priced significantly lower at 2% to 3%.
+We mentioned that SBA loans are the cheapest option, and the 504 loans have a price significantly lower at 2% to 3%.

-These are limited to $50,000 and are typically provided to entrepreneurs for business expansion, repair, and rebuilding.
+The loan limit is $50,000 and is typically provided to entrepreneurs for business expansion, repair, and rebuilding.

 SBA Microloans are generally available at rates between 8% and 13%.

 You can also use SBA Microloans to fund working capital or purchase inventory, but you can’t use the money to pay existing debt or buy a property.

 A word of caution about SBA loans: although the interest rates are low, the requirements are highly stringent.
 Also, it could take months to get your loan approved.